wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 ## Fee

-The sender should specify a fee taking into account the maximum possible number of calculation stages and script actions.
+The sender should specify a fee taking into account the maximum possible number of computation stages and script actions.

 The minimum fee in WAVES for an Invoke Script transaction is calculated as follows: